 Is Gentle Yoga for Beginners?

-If you are among beginners, getting started with your practice with gentle yoga can a perfect option for you.
+If you are among beginners, getting started with your practice with gentle yoga can be a perfect option for you.
 With its slow-moving postures, you learn to be mindful, so that, you can gain maximum benefits safely and effectively.

 You can also join a beginners class if you desire to dive deeper into the world of gentle yoga.
-For that matter, you can enroll in a 200 hour yoga teacher training in Rishikesh, India.
+For that matter, you can enrol in a 200 hour yoga teacher training in Rishikesh, India.